Content watched by Whocopied.me Skip to Content

 This is true of any horse but especially so with draft horses.
 Care must be taken while training to ensure they learn each task without resistance.
 Clydesdale horses can be just as light as any horse but, they can also learn that you aren’t strong enough to hold them.

 This can lead to bad habits in a variety of different places.
 The horse might learn that you can’t hold their foot up so they shimmy around and take it from you.
-Some draft horses get so bad in this regard they need to be shod in stocks.
+Some draft horses get so bad in this regard that they need to be shod in stocks.

 I once worked with a draft that learned that he could leave whenever he wanted.
 He would lead just fine most of the time but, if the feed cart was coming around for dinner, he’d just head right back to his stall knowing you couldn’t stop him.
 With good training, most horses shouldn’t learn these bad habits, but you do need to take extra caution to prevent it with a larger horse.